60dimension/IELTS-Vocabularies/Vocabulary02.md

 Is the mattress lumpy and saggy?

+//
 As your baby grows bigger, his bones become less pliable.

-Borrowing used not to be recommended.
+Borrowing is not to be recommended.

 She loved the African continent.